The Australian Government manages over 10 million km² of ocean, one of the largest marine jurisdictions in the world.

 - conservation groups

-- fishing, tourism and other business operators
+- tourism and business operators

 - government agencies